 Completing a tax return

-Another area that many startups fall afoul of in their first year is completing a tax return.
-While the self-assessment system makes it theoretically easy to complete the relevant information, see what tax you owe and sort out the payment, the emphasis is entirely on the person completing the form to make sure it is right.
-If anything goes wrong, you will be liable for the consequences.
+Another area that many startups fall foul of in their first year is completing a tax return.
+While the self-assessment system may make it easy to complete the relevant information and to see what tax is owed and needs paying, the emphasis is entirely on the person completing the form to make sure it is right.
+If there issues arising, the person submitting the form will be liable for the consequences.

 For this reason, it can often be a good idea to get someone to either complete the form on your behalf or to double check all the information before submitting it.
 If the business has appointed an accountant to handle all the bookkeeping issues, then they will deal with this but otherwise, it may be worth seeking a professional for this area.